 While it is necessary to have the correct answer for full credit, it is not sufficient.
 Indeed, it may serve you only one point.
 What you hand in should be a tidy and efficiently short presentation of your results and how they come about, which can be understood and reproduced by your peers.
 Imagine it is not homework, but a research problem whose solution you are asked to explain to your peers.
 I neither encourage nor discourage you to submit solutions electronically.
-But if you do so, submit in .pdf format only and work with a good drawing programme like xfig or gimp (freeware) for sketches.
-Electronic submission is no excuse for leaving out sketches or figures.
+But if you do so, work with a good drawing programme like xfig or gimp (freeware) for sketches.
+Electronic submission is no excuse for leaving out sketches.